 So as you can see, there is the potential for you to earn a huge income as a hypnotherapist, not to mention the amount of free-time you are able to choose to enjoy.
 All of this combined makes hypnotherapy a highly desirable career choice.

-There is an age restriction on our NGH Hypnotherapy Certificate Course; you must be 18 years old.
+There is an age restriction on our Hypnotherapy Diploma Course; you must be 18 years old.
 You will also need to be sufficiently emotionally mature, to be able to work with clients and listen to a broad range of topics (including sexual problems, trauma, phobias, stress, chronic conditions and perhaps even terminal illness).

 However, if you are under 18, there is nothing to stop you from learning hypnotherapy in other ways.
 It’s definitely worth taking a look at our Reading List.
 Check out our recommendations, because these stimulating and insightful books will support you on your own personal journey to becoming a great hypnotherapist.